Retronyming is the concept of modifying an object's name because the original name has changed its meaning.

 - The designs and characters from the original Batman (1966) TV series are now officially marketed under the Batman '66 brand.

 - Doctor Who episodes from 1963-1989 are now frequently referred to as "classic" Doctor Who, to differentiate from the new episodes since 2005.

 - Later reruns of Good Morning Miss Bliss were renamed Saved By The Bell: The Junior High Years after the success of Saved by the Bell.

 - In the first Kamen Rider TV series, Takeshi Hongō was not known as Kamen Rider No. 1 until Kamen Rider No. 2 (Hayato Ichimonji) was introduced.

-- The earlier TV shows in the franchise became known as the "Showa Kamen Rider Series" following the introduction of the "Heisei Kamen Rider Series" that began with Kamen Rider Kuuga.
+- The earlier TV shows in the franchise became known as the "Showa Kamen Rider Series" in 2001 when Kamen Rider Kuuga kicked off a new series of shows dubbed the "Heisei Kamen Rider Series".

 - The original Megazord from Mighty Morphin' Power Rangers later became known as the "Dino Megazord" to distinguish it from its successors, although the name was mainly used for the 2010 reissue of the toy.

 - The Ultrabeing from Return of Ultraman was given several nicknames to distinguish him from the original Ultraman until he was officially called "Ultraman Jack" in the Ultraman Zoffy movie.